gnuthought/ansible-role-openshift-provision/README.md

 * `groups` - List of group names that should be granted access to this cluster role.
 Optional

-* `remove_unlisted` - Boolean to indicate whether users or groups not listed should be removed from any current access to this cluster role.
+* `remove_unlisted` - Boolean to indicate whether users, or groups not listed should be removed from any current access to this cluster role.
 Optional, default "false"